yala/Cornerstone200A/project2/README.md

 In your project report, please include the following:
 - Your approach to extending your classifier to predict risk over time
 - Detailed performance evaluation of your risk model across multiple time horizons (e.g. 1,3 and 6 years)
-- Comparison of your imaging-based risk model against your PLCO model
+- Comparison of your imaging-based risk model against your PLCO model (** optional due to Wynton downtime**)
-- An approach for combining your imaging-based risk model with the clinical information in your PLCO model
+- An approach for combining your imaging-based risk model with the clinical information in your PLCO model (** optional due to Wynton downtime**)
   - Note, there are many valid options here!
   - Performance evaluation of this combined model across multiple time horizons.